Non-Disclosure of Criminal Records

-Many times people have called my office wanting to know why a background search revealed a deferred adjudication from 10 years ago.
-You were told if you completed the probation the case would be dismissed.
-You further believed this meant that it was off your record.
-You were wrong!
-The arrest, charge, and probation are there for everyone to see.
+People often call my office wanting to know why a background search revealed a deferred adjudication from 10 years ago.
+They were told if that if they completed the probation, the case would be dismissed.
+They further believed this meant that it was off their record.
+They were wrong.
+The arrest, charge, and probation remain there for everyone to see.

-Major changes in non-disclosure law have come into effect September 1, 2015.
-You may not be entitled to an expunction but may still be eligible for an order of non-disclosure.
+Major changes in non-disclosure law have taken place with the 2015 amendments which allow for certain convictions to be non-disclosed.
+The 2017 amendments allow for some first-time Driving While Intoxicated (DWI) cases to be non-disclosed.
+You may not be entitled to an expunction, but you may still be eligible for an order of non-disclosure.

 - The court must have given you deferred adjudication community supervision.

 - The deferred adjudication must also be completed successfully.
 Once completed, the court should give an order of dismissal and discharge.

 - The particular offense must qualify as an offense which can receive an order of non-disclosure.
 The offenses which disqualify a person from receiving an order of non-disclosure are those which:

 - Require a person to register as a sex offender;

 - An offense involving family violence or with an affirmative finding of family violence;

 - Murder, capital murder, aggravated kidnapping, injury to a child, elderly or disabled individual, abandoning or endangering a child, stalking or violating bond orders in a sexual assault, stalking or trafficking case.
 (Texas Penal Code §§ 19.02, 19.03, 20.04, 20A.02, 20A.03, 22.04, 22.041, 25.07, 25.072, 42.072).